Thinking About Avoiding Jury Duty? Well Think Again

 It is extremely important that you inform your employer that you will be on jury duty, and check with your HR department to see what your options are regarding paid time off, or available jury-specific days off.

 How to Prepare for Jury Duty

 Even if you receive a summons, you may not have to report to jury duty.
-Your summons should include a phone number or another way to access whether or not you will have to appear, such as a website.
+Your summons should include a phone number or another way to access whether you will have to appear, such as a website.
 Summons go out weeks before a trial date.
-All trials schedule for your day may settle before the summons date and no jurors will be required.
+Make sure you take the time to properly contact the court if you need to be excused.
+All trials scheduled for your day may settle before the summons date and no jurors will be required.
 Depending on the court, you may not know if you will have to appear until the night before.

 There will be some time where you will have to wait during the proceedings.
 Bring a book or something quiet to do so you don’t get bored.
 Remember, you most likely won’t be able to use your cell phone.
 Please be courteous while you are there.

-Also, be sure to get a good night sleep before.
+Also, be sure to get a good meal and a good night’s sleep before.
 You’ll have to be there early, and you don’t want to end up sleeping in and missing it.
-If you get chosen you’ll want to be at your best.
+If you get chosen, you’ll want to be at your best.
 No one likes a sleepy juror.

 If you enjoyed this blog, you may be interested in the following:

 - Why Trial Lawyers are Good for Business